America's Best Dinosaur Exhibits

-There's plenty of room for the wild things at the Wyoming Dinosaur Center with 12,000 square feet of exhibit space.
-The museum's central hall features 20 full-size dinosaur skeletons.
-Outside the museum, visitors can learn how scientists find and remove dinosaur bones during a dig site tour in the hills of Warm Springs Ranch, home to over 60 dig sites.
-For a more intense experience, adults and children can join paleo-technicians on a search for Jurassic dinosaur fossils on an active dig site.
+There's plenty of room for the wild things at the Wyoming Dinosaur Center, which has 12,000 square feet of exhibit space.
+The museum's central hall features 30 full-size skeletons.
+Outside the museum, visitors can tour some of the 80 dig sites on the 500-acre Warm Springs Ranch to see how scientists search for and extract dinosaur bones.
+For a more intense experience, sign up for the Dig for a Day program, which lets you join paleo technicians on an active dig site.

 Rocky Mountain Dinosaur Resource Center

-The Rocky Mountain Dinosaur Resource Center (RMDRC), near Colorado Springs, houses more than 30 life-size prehistoric specimens.
-Impressive displays include the carnivorous Albertosaurus libratus (a close relative of T-rex, but 10 million years older) and the Bambiraptor, one of the most complete raptors discovered in North America.
-Visitors can take a peek inside the Paleontology Lab to see scientists working on their latest field discoveries and then head off to the Children's Resource Center where little ones can construct their own species of dinosaurs out of magnets and other art supplies.
+The Rocky Mountain Dinosaur Resource Center near Colorado Springs, CO, houses more than 30 life-size prehistoric specimens.
+Impressive displays include the carnivorous Albertosaurus libratus (a close but older relative of T. rex) and the bambiraptor, one of the most complete raptors discovered in North America.
+Visitors can take a peek inside the Paleontology Lab to see scientists restoring, casting and assembling fossils.
+At the Children's Resource Center, little ones can use art supplies to create their own dino species.

 American Museum of Natural History

-The American Museum of Natural History has been a New York institution since it opened in 1869.
-It's a must-see stop on any great dinosaur tour around the country.
-The main attraction is the jaw-dropping Barosaurus that towers over spectators in the Theodore Roosevelt Rotunda.
+The American Museum of Natural History in New York is a must-see stop on any great dinosaur tour around the country.
+The main attraction is the barosaurus that towers over spectators in the main entrance.
 This 5-story beauty is the highest freestanding dinosaur display in the world.
-In addition, the museum's 4 majestic fossil halls feature the largest collection of vertebrate fossils in the world with a total of nearly 1 million specimens of all sizes.
-Two of these halls are dedicated to saurischian dinosaurs, like the easily recognizable Apatosaurus, and the plant-eating ornithischian dinosaurs.
+In addition, the museum features several fossil halls, among them 2 that are dedicated to the major types of dinosaurs.

-People are so familiar with the Field Museum's resident T-rex that she is known to most simply as Sue.
-This famous lady in Chicago is over 67 million years old and is the largest, most complete and best-preserved Tyrannosaurus rex fossil in the world.
-Children and adults alike stand agape at the surprisingly delicate and bird-like feet of this 13-foot-tall and 42-foot-long beauty and marvel at her razor-sharp teeth and massive legs.
-Despite her girlish name, scientists actually don't know if Sue is male or female, so she bears the name of the fossil hunter who discovered the skeleton, Sue Hendrickson.
-After a visit with Sue, head to the Genius Hall of Dinosaurs where specimens from every major dinosaur group are displayed, including the rare Rapetosaurus krausei.
-This sauropod from Madagascar was just a kid when it died, but a pretty big one at 18 feet long.
-It's the only one of its kind exhibited anywhere in the world.
+People are so familiar with the Field Museum's resident T. rex that it is known to most simply as Sue.
+This famous lady in Chicago is more than 67 million years old and is the largest, most complete and best-preserved Tyrannosaurus rex fossil in the world.
+Children and adults alike stand agape at the surprisingly delicate and birdlike feet of the 13-foot-tall, 42-foot-long beauty and marvel at her razor-sharp teeth and massive legs.
+Despite her girlish moniker, scientists actually don't know if Sue was male or female, so she bears the name of the fossil hunter who discovered the skeleton, Sue Hendrickson.
+You’ll also want to stop by the “Evolving Planet” exhibit, which features examples from every major dinosaur group.

 Dinosaur Journey Museum

-You can do more than ogle the dinosaur bones at Colorado's Dinosaur Journey Museum, a hands-on, interactive museum celebrating paleontology.
-While there are authentic fossils and cast skeletons of creatures including a Velociraptor and a Stegosaurus, kids will be equally impressed with the robotic creations that show how dinosaurs moved.
-After touring the exhibits, let the little ones chill out with some good dino-books in the reading room, and then head to the kids' quarry to make some dinosaur tracks and hunt for Jurassic bones.
+You can do more than ogle the dinosaur bones at Colorado's Dinosaur Journey Museum, a hands-on, interactive museum that celebrates paleontology.
+The authentic fossils and cast skeletons, including those of a velociraptor and a stegosaurus, are impressive, but kids will be equally enthralled with the robotic creations that show how dinosaurs moved.
+After touring the exhibits, let the little ones chill out with some good dino books in the reading room, and then head to the kids' quarry to make some dinosaur tracks and hunt for Jurassic bones.

 Smithsonian Museum of Natural History

 The Hall of Paleobiology at the Smithsonian Museum of Natural History in Washington, DC, is a study of the history of life on Earth, dating back nearly 3.5 billion years.
-The first fossils were added to the museum's collection in 1859, and since then scientists have led expeditions around the world to bring back the goods to this world-renowned museum.
-The museum's Dinosaur Hall features the tall, long-necked Diplodocus and the armored Stegosaurus.
-In 2001, the museum's Triceratops had a restorative makeover that included a more accurate posture and new bones replicated by molding and casting and 3-D technology.
-The original fossil bones are now stored in the museum's collection to protect them from humidity, vibrations and general wear and tear that comes along with museum life.
+The museum added its first fossils in 1859, and since then, scientists have led expeditions around the world to bring back the goods for this world-renowned collection.
+Among the highlights: a tall, long-necked diplodocus and an armored stegosaurus.
+The hall is closed for major renovations until 2019, but the museum has put some of its dinosaur specimens on display elsewhere in the building.